Need help with your booking call 01473 357 036

-Baltic Cities Knitting Tour Following the overwhelming popularity of our Christmas Markets tour to Tallinn and Riga, we are now offering you the chance to visit both cities in summer along with the third ‘Baltic city’, Vilnius.
+Following the overwhelming popularity of our Christmas Markets tour to Tallinn and Riga, we are now offering you the chance to visit both cities in summer along with the third ‘Baltic city’, Vilnius.
 Vilnius is the capital of Lithuania, and its largest city.
 The architecture in the largest baroque Old Town in Eastern Europe is well known and was declared a UNESCO World Heritage Site in 1994.
-We’ll take a sightseeing tour of the city and visit the National Museum of Textiles, where we’ll learn about the homemade fabrics and traditions of the everyday clothing worn by the local population.
+We’ll take a sightseeing tour of the city and visit the National Museum, where we’ll learn about the homemade fabrics and traditions of the everyday clothing worn by the local population.
 Riga is the largest city in the Baltics and is a fascinating mixture of proud Latvian traditions and influences of the various countries that have occupied it.
 The Old Town’s architecture is stunning.
 We’ll visit the highlights of the city with our local guide and explore the rich heritage of Latvian costume, taking part in a mitten knitting workshop with a local expert.
 Tallinn is one of Europe’s newest capitals and boasts a rich mix of architecture and culture.
 The Old Town was almost untouched by war and remains perfectly preserved.
-We’ll visit the highlights of the city with our local guide and learn about Estonian handicrafts.
-A message from our expert: Our project is inspired by the beautiful, knitted mittens from Latvia and Estonia.
-Over the course of the trip we will work through the techniques needed to create a colourful slipper sock.
-The project is worked in the round from the toe up using magic loop technique.
-For the foot upper, you will have a choice of traditional stranded knit patterns to work from or can go crazy with the stripes.
-We will also look at adding embellishments such as embroidery or surface decoration to give your slippers their own personality!
-We aim to cover the following skills: Turkish / Eastern cast on Magic loop technique Increasing Changing colour - jogless stripe Stranded knitting in the round Carrying yarn over more than 3 Carol Meldrum
+We’ll visit the highlights of the city with our local guide, learn about Estonian handicrafts and take part in a workshop with local experts.
+The tour is accompanied by our Arena Travel expert, Carol Meldrum, who has designed a project especially for this tour.

 To use our NEW itinerary, simply click a day below and a detailed overview will appear.

-Meet Carol and your Tour Manager at London Gatwick airport for your flight to Vilnius, via Riga.
-We will meet our local guide on arrival and transfer by coach to our hotel.
-Dinner is included this evening.
+Meet Carol Meldrum and your Arena Travel Tour Manager at London Gatwick airport for your flight to Tallinn.

-Uniquely crafted for lovers of crochet, this Stitchtopia crochet holiday is the ideal opportunity to meet like-minded crafters and indulge in your favourite hobby.
-Our talented crochet expert will be on hand throughout the holiday and host inspirational workshops with a beautifully designed project to spark your creativity.
+Specially designed for knitters, this Stitchtopia knitting holiday is the ideal opportunity to meet like-minded knitters and indulge in your favourite hobby.
+Our talented knitting expert will be on hand throughout the holiday and host inspirational workshops with a beautifully designed project to get those needles clicking!

 You will be staying at the 4-star Nordic Forum Hotel in Tallinn for 3 Nights, the 5-star Pullman Riga Old Town Hotel in Riga for 3 Nights, and the 4-star Congress Avenue Hotel in Vilnius for 2 Nights